 Shortness of breath or more pain with breathing

 Weakness, dizziness, or fainting

-Cough with dark colored sputum (phlegm) or blood
+Cough with dark-colored phlegm (sputum) or blood

-Fever of 100.4°F (38ºC) or higher, or as directed by your healthcare provider
+Fever of 100.4°F (38ºC) or higher, or as directed by your health care provider